myhdl/myhdl/doc/source/manual/conversion.rst

 All cases with practical utility can be handled in this way.
 However, there are other cases that cannot be transformed to equivalent VHDL.
-The convertor will detect those cases and give an error.
+The converter will detect those cases and give an error.

 .. _conv-meth-conv: